amaiorano/nes-emu/README.md

   - [NO$NES](http://problemkaputt.de/nes.htm)

 ## License
-APU implementation uses Shay Green's Nes_snd_emu library which is licensed under the GNU LGPL.
+The main code is MIT license.
+The APU implementation uses Shay Green's Nes_snd_emu library which is licensed under the GNU LGPL.
 See http://www.slack.net/~ant/libs/audio.html for details and visit http://www.gnu.org/licenses/lgpl.html for a copy of the LGPL License.